 The Center for Global and Intercultural Study is dedicated to ensuring the wellbeing of all of our students abroad.
-Detailed information on Health and Safety concerns found under the Students menu serves as a resource for students preparing to go abroad and while they are overseas.
+Detailed information on Health and Safety concerns found under the Undergraduate Students menu serves as a resource for students preparing to go abroad and while they are overseas.

 Students who tend to their safety and wellness before departing and while abroad are better equipped to reach their academic and personal goals.
 It is important for you to acknowledge health and safety challenges so that you can make informed decisions and prepare to mitigate these risks.